cccbauer/MURFI-user-manual/murfi-rt-PyProject/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-##3 If everything is succesfull we are ready to start the Scan or Simmulation by acquiring our 2vol for registration of ROI masks:
+##3) If everything is succesfull we are ready to start the Scan or Simmulation by acquiring our 2vol for registration of ROI masks:

 `source feedback.sh sub-test 2vol`

-This will pop up MURFI interface ready to receive images from the Scanner
+This will pop up MURFI interface ready to receive images from the Scanner like this:

 ![alt text](https://github.com/cccbauer/MURFI-user-manual/blob/main/png/2vol.png?raw=true)

+##4) Now you are ready to recieve images from the Scanner/Simmulator

+If you are doing a real scann, the 2vol sequence on the Scanner can be started

+If you are doing a simmulation:

+open a new terminal:

+`cd /home/rt/murfi-rt-PyProject/scripts`

+Start the simmulator MURFI singularity image with the flag to just send 2 images:

+`/home/rt/singularity-images/murfi2.sif ./servedata.sh 2vol MURFI

+1 using niiStem=img/img
+2 using series=1
+3 using numImgs=2
+4 using firstImg=1
+5 using numSlices=68
+6 using tr=1200000
+7 using port=15000
+8 using host=localhost
+loading nifti img/img-00001-00001.nii
+made connection, loading image sending img  1 sending info of size 616 sending img of size 2654208 loading nifti img/img-00001-00002.nii made connection, loading image sending img  2 sending info of size 616 sending img of size 2654208 failed to connect

+And on the MURFI interface you will see how the images are being received: